jsj2008/JXobjC/doc/Philsphy.md

-Perhaps this contradictory nature in tech has some relation to the modern trend of the programming language as an oppressor and terrorist of the programmer, the compiler as super-ego, destroying hopes and dreams in a flurry of typing errors and complaints.
+Perhaps this contradictory nature in tech has some relation to the modern trend of the programming language as an oppressor and terrorist of the programmer, the compiler as super-ego, destroying hopes and dreams in a flurry of type mismatches, imposing upon the programmer firmly its own opinion on what they ought to be doing.

-Objective-C *(JX)* stands firmly opposed to this trend of deprecating the human, bestowing the compiler with God-like powers to harm the user.
+Objective-C *(JX)* stands firmly opposed to this trend of deprecating the human, bestowing upon the compiler God-like powers to offend the user.
 The purpose of JXobjC is to facilitate the realisation of the programmer's dreams.
 The creative energy of the programmer must not be impeded, and suggestions are to be made without unwilling imposition of them.